Orfey95/Linux-Tasks/Task2/README.md

 ```
 # Username of new user
 username=sasha
+# Give permissions to read file /var/log/syslog to user
 sudo setfacl -m u:$username:r /var/log/syslog
 ```
 4) Write a script to automate applying policies from the 2 and 3.